jasp-stats/jaspDescriptives/inst/help/Descriptives.md

   - Label outliers: Optionally, the outliers are labelled.
 Outliers are based on the interquartile range (IQR), i.e., [25th percentile] - 1.5 × IQR and [75th percentile] + 1.5 × IQR.
   - Color: Displays in color.
     - Has selectable boxplot, violin, and jitter elements for displaying the distribution of the data.
-- Likert plots: Works only for nominal and ordinal variables.
-Displays a horizontally stacked bar plot, generating a new bar for every additional variable added.
-  - Adjustable font size for vertical axis: Controls the font size of variable names on the vertical axis.
-By default, the normal font size is used, three more sizes are available.
-- Pareto plots: Works only for nominal and ordinal variables.
+- Pareto plots: Can only be displayed for nominal and ordinal variables.
 Displays an ordered descending frequency distribution.
 By default, a cumulative line is added indicating the proportional contribution of each factor/level within the variable.
   - Parteo rule: Draws two additonal lines, one vertically and one horizontally, that intersect and stop at the height of the input number (scales with cumulative line).
 By default, it is set to 95%.
 This can be changed into the desired percentage.
+- Likert plots: Can only be displayed for nominal and ordinal variables.
+Displays a horizontally stacked bar plot, generating a new bar for every additional variable added.
+  - Adjustable font size for vertical axis: Controls the font size of variable names on the vertical axis.
+By default, the normal font size is used, three more sizes are available.
+- Density plots: Can only be displayed for scale (continuous) variables.
+Uses the kernel density estimation to visualize the distribution of a numeric variable.
+  - Separate densities: By placing a nominal or ordinal variable in this box, different distributions corresponding to the different levels of the variable will be displayed.
+  - Transparency: Adjustable transparency for color within area below the density line (ranges from 0 to 100).

 ### Statistics
 - Central Tendency (only for continuous variables):